 How many partial crunches should a beginner do?

-Beginners should start with 2 to 3 sets of 10 to 15 reps, focusing on slow, controlled movement with a one-second squeeze at the top.
+Beginners should start with 2 to 3 sets of 8 to 12 reps, focusing on slow, controlled movement with a one-second squeeze at the top.
 Quality matters far more than quantity.
-FitCraft's AI coach Ty programs the right volume based on your fitness level and adjusts as you get stronger, so you never have to guess when to add reps or progress to a harder variation.
+Rest 45 to 60 seconds between sets and train your core 2 to 4 times per week with at least one rest day between sessions.

 When should I progress from partial crunches to full crunches?